Pasta alla Carbonara Recipe

 Pasta alla Carbonara

-- 400g pasta
+400g pasta (spaghetti or rigatoni)

 4 egg yolks + 1 egg

-Freshly ground black pepper.
+Freshly ground black pepper

-First thing to do is to bring a large pot of water to boil.
+The first thing to do is to bring a large pot of water to boil.
 Remember to add salt.